rafal-zloty-intive/dropwizard/dropwizard-example/README.md

 As with all the modules the db example is wired up in the `initialize` function of the `HelloWorldApplication`.

-# Running The Application
+# Building The Application

-To test the example application run the following commands.

 * To create the example, package the application using [Apache Maven](https://maven.apache.org/) from the root dropwizard directory.

         cd dropwizard
         ./mvnw package
         cd dropwizard-example

+# Running The Application

+To test the example application run the following commands.

 * To setup the h2 database run.